You don’t have to live in the bush to be threatened by bushfire.

 Preparing your home

 The most common way houses catch fire during bushfires is from flying embers.
-RACT Insurance in conjunction with Tas Fire have prepared the following list of actions you can take now to prepare your home against ember attacks:
+RACT Insurance in conjunction with the Tasmania Fire Service have prepared the following list of actions you can take now to prepare your home against ember attacks:

 - Fit seals around doors and windows to eliminate gaps so that embers have less chance of settling on or inside a house and subsequently setting it on fire

 - Limit the amount of vegetation surrounding your home

 - Cut back trees and shrubs overhanging buildings

 - Keep lawns short and gardens well maintained

 - Clean your gutters of leaves and twigs and install metal gutter guards